XinyuKang22/kata-separation-of-concerns/sections/060_more_services.md

 1. Read configuration from the environment.
 2. Use configuration to satisfy the dependencies of the `EvidenceService` and create an instance of it.
-3. Use the service instance to satisfy the dependencies of the `buildFastifyServer` function and create an instance of `FastifyServer`.
+3. Use the service instance to satisfy the dependencies of the `buildFastifyServer` function and create an instance of `FastifyInstance`.
 4. Start that server.

 We can invert this and think instead that our goal is to create an instance of the server then work backwards through the dependencies that we need.

-1. An alternative pattern may be to pass the `EvidenceServiceConfiguration` into `buildFastifyServer` and provide the necessary configuration as parameters when `EvidenceService+fileUpload` is called.
-What would be the advantages and disadvantages of this approach?
+An alternative pattern may be to pass the `EvidenceServiceConfiguration` into `buildFastifyServer` and provide the necessary configuration as parameters when `EvidenceService+fileUpload` is called.

+1. What would be the advantages and disadvantages of this approach?

 Martin Fowler [described three types of dependency injection](https://martinfowler.com/articles/injection.html#FormsOfDependencyInjection):